MelikaWorks/sharepoint-project-server-pmo/README.md

 # sharepoint-project-server-pmo
-Sanitized case study of an enterprise SharePoint &amp; Project Server implementation, focusing on PMO systems, project governance, resource management, and reporting.
+Sanitized case study of an enterprise SharePoint & Project Server (PWA) implementation, focused on PMO systems, project governance, resource and cost management, and reporting.

 # Enterprise SharePoint Project Server (PWA) – Case Study

-This repository presents a sanitized, real-world case study of an enterprise implementation of **SharePoint Project Server (PWA)**, focused on portfolio management, project governance, reporting, and resource/cost awareness.
+This repository presents a sanitized, real-world enterprise case study of **SharePoint Project Server (PWA)**, focused on portfolio management, project governance, reporting, and resource/cost awareness.

-The goal of this repository is to demonstrate system design, administration, and analytical thinking rather than to provide deployment scripts or raw configuration files.
+The purpose of this repository is to demonstrate system design, administration, and analytical thinking, rather than to provide deployment scripts or raw configuration files.

 ---

 ## Scope of the Case Study

-This case study covers:
+This case study covers the following areas:

-- Multi-project and portfolio visibility
+- Multi-project and portfolio-level visibility
-- Project Web App (PWA) configuration
+- Project Web App (PWA) configuration and usage
-- Project governance and controlled task management
+- Project governance with controlled task management
-- Custom views for project, task, resource, and cost perspectives
+- Custom views across project, task, resource, and cost dimensions
 - KPI-based progress monitoring and reporting
-- Resource and cost awareness at enterprise level
+- Enterprise-level resource and cost awareness
 - Structured troubleshooting and documentation practices

 All content has been anonymized and sanitized.